Mastodon (social network): Privacy

 Mastodon includes a number of specific privacy features.
 Each message has a variety of privacy options available, and users can choose whether the message is public or private.

 Messages can display public on a global feed, known as a timeline, or can be shared only to the user's followers.
 Messages can also be marked as unlisted from timelines or direct between users.
 Users can also mark their accounts as completely private.

 In the timeline, messages can display with an optional content warning feature, which requires readers to click on the hidden main body of the message to reveal it.

 Mastodon servers have used this feature to hide spoilers, trigger warnings, and not safe for work (NSFW) content, though some accounts use the feature to hide links and thoughts others might not want to read.

 Mastodon aggregates messages in local and federated timelines in real time.
 The local timeline shows messages from users on a singular server, while the federated timeline shows messages across all participating Mastodon servers.

-Users can communicate across connected Mastodon servers with usernames similar in format to full email addresses.

 Content moderation

 In early 2017, journalists like Sarah Jeong distinguished Mastodon from Twitter for its approach to combating harassment.

-Mastodon uses community-based moderation, in which each server can limit or filter out undesirable types of content, while Twitter uses a single, global policy on content moderation.
-Servers can choose to limit or filter out messages with disparaging content.
+Users can also block others or report them to administrators, much like on X. However, it also features community-based moderation, in which each server can limit or filter out undesirable types of content.

 The founder of Mastodon, Eugen Rochko, believes that small, closely related communities deal with unwanted behavior more effectively than a large company's small safety team.

-Users can also block and report others to administrators, much like on Twitter.
+In Move Slowly and Build Bridges, Robert W. Gehl argues that predominantly white participation has shaped Mastodon in ways that affect how reports of racism are received and limit its ability to replicate Black Twitter.

 Instance administrators can block other instances from interacting with their own, an action called defederation.
 By posting toots hashtagged with #fediblock, some instance administrators and users alert others of issues requiring moderation.

-Comparison to X
+Searching

-Unlike X (previously known as Twitter), Mastodon by default only allows for hashtags and mentioned accounts in the Fediverse to be searched, but allows server administrators to enable functionality via Elasticsearch to search for the full text of public posts that have opted-in to being indexed.
+Mastodon by default allows searching for hashtags and mentioned accounts in the Fediverse.
+Server administrators can optionally enable Elasticsearch to search the full-text of public posts that have opted in to being indexed.